Configuration

 We recommend to use the PHP format, as it has the advantage of being cached by OPcache (OPcode's cache, which avoids the need to reread PHP files each time they are accessed), thus speeding up processing.
 It also enables dynamic configuration generation.

-In the etc/ directory, you can find two files used to illustrate the configuration of a Temma project:
+In the etc/ directory, you'll find four files used to illustrate the configuration of a Temma project:

-• temma-full.php: File showing all the available options.
+• temma-full.php: File showing all the available options (PHP format).

 2Simple temma.php file